 In 2012, Dr. Small was voted ‘Optometrist of the Year’ by his fellow Manitoba Optometrists for his volunteer work with Canadian National Institute for the Blind (CNIB), Siloam Mission, and the Manitoba Association of Optometrists (MAO).
 At the CNIB, he is on the provincial board and has recently been added to the national Programs & Services Committee as well as chairing the same committee at the provincial level.
 At Siloam Mission, he was an integral part of creating an Optometric clinic within the Saul Sair Health Centre, the first of its kind ever in a homeless shelter.
 Within the MAO, Dr. Small is on the Public Relations and Communications committee as well as the provincial liaison to the CNIB.
 Currently Dr. Small is a member of the Optomize and Jump Start Faculty, a group of dry eye specialists from across Canada who are working with Allergan to train other optometrists on how to treat and manage dry eye.

-Dr. Small currently enjoys surfing (which is particularly difficult to accomplish in Winnipeg), adventure racing, soccer and his first love, hockey (his sister, Sami Jo, is a 3-time Olympian with the Canadian National Women’s Team) and spending time with his kids.
-He and Dr. Mistretta Small have two children, Annika and Sebastian.
+Dr. Small currently enjoys surfing (which is particularly difficult to accomplish in Winnipeg), adventure racing, soccer, and his first love, hockey (his sister, Sami Jo, is a 3-time Olympian with the Canadian National Women’s Team), and spending time with his kids.
+He and Dr. Gina Small have two children, Annika and Sebastian.

 Dr. Gina Small, OD